What Are Allergies and What Are the Most Common Symptoms of an Allergic Reaction?

 The allergy treatment prescribed by your doctor will depend on the allergy and the symptoms produced.
 Effective treatment of allergies includes identifying and avoiding allergens that trigger symptoms, using drug therapies, and developing an emergency action plan for severe attacks.
 Usually, one of the most effective treatments is allergen avoidance, which can be especially useful for seasonal allergies treatments.

 For example, if you are allergic to pollen, make sure you keep the windows and doors closed when the pollen count is high.
 An allergy to dust mites can be helped by vacuuming and washing your bedding frequently.
 Once your allergy doctor has identified the allergen, you can try to avoid allergy triggers, preventing allergic reactions and reducing your symptoms.
-It is important to remember that severe allergies can be life-threatening and should be taken very seriously.
+It is important to remember that severe allergies can be life-threatening, and you should take them very seriously.